minhok1/technical-interview-prep/Approaches.md

 - For BFS Kahn's algorithm:
   - Make a graph
   - Use in-degree
+- Example: courseScheduleII

 # Heaps

 - Binary tree with the following properties:
   - Max heap: root is maximum, and each node is bigger than its children nodes
   - Min heap: root is minimum, and each node is smaller than its children nodes
-- Use heaps when you're trying to find kth max or kth min element
+- Use heaps when you're trying to find kth max or kth min element, or k number of elements that meet a certain threshold.

 # Priority queue